 MYTH: My religion does not support donation.

-TRUTH: All major religions consider donation to be an individual decision, or support it and see it as the final act of love and generosity toward others.
+TRUTH: All major religions consider donation to be an individual decision, or support it as the final act of love and generosity toward others.

-MYTH: The rich and famous receive preferential treatment on the waiting list.
+MYTH: The rich and famous receive preferential treatment on the transplant waiting list.

 TRUTH: Financial and celebrity status do not determine who receives a transplant.
 A national computer network, maintained by the United Network for Organ Sharing (UNOS) matches organs according to height, weight and blood type, followed by medical urgency and then time accrued on the waiting list.
 Age, race, gender, religious affiliation or financial status are not factors that determine who receives a transplant.